GihanIT/GihanIT/README.md

 $ echo "Knowledge shared is knowledge squared"
 ```

-- 🏫 Teaching ICT fundamentals and programming to students
+- 🏫 Teaching ICT fundamentals and programming to students aged 10+
 - 💻 Creating engaging educational content for technology learners
 - 🔐 Introducing cybersecurity concepts and digital safety awareness
 - 🌟 Mentoring the next generation of tech enthusiasts